Scoring System for AAAA Flying Events 2021

 - The target area will be 100 Meters or the confines of the field.

 - Flying Window will be approximately two hours but will be set that morning.

 - Unless otherwise noted, pilots must launch minimum 1 mile from target

-- All participating pilots and their balloons must be registered with the AAAA.
+- All participating pilots and their balloons must be registered in AAAA PAD.

-- This includes, but is not limited to, aircraft registration, airworthiness, annual, pilot certificate, currency, and insurance.
+- This includes, but is not limited to, aircraft registration, airworthiness, annual, pilot certificate, currency, and proof of insurance.